simplex-chat/simplex-chat/simplex-messaging.md

 How simplex connections are used by the participants is not in scope of this low level simplex messaging protocol.

+## SMP qualities and features

-## Elements of the simplex messaging protocol
+The simplex messaging protocol:

 - defines only message-passing protocol:
   - transport agnostic - the protocol does not define how clients connect to the